MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-To each na\"{\i}ve (immature) B cell there is assigned a random event that places it into a negative selection filter in the bone marrow.
+\paragraph*{B cell negative selection filter in the bone marrow} To each na\"{\i}ve (immature) B cell there is assigned a random event that places it into a negative selection filter in the bone marrow.
 Negative selection kills B cells that are \emph{closer to one of the self-antigens} than a minimum radius $r_{minb}$; negative selection occurs with a given large probability, typically $p_{Nb}=0.99$.

 The \emph{degree of maturity} of a na\"{\i}ve B cell is 0.
 A B cell that has survived the negative selection is called a \emph{mature B cell}, and their degree of maturity is set to 1.
 Only B cells with degree of maturity $\ge 1$ can function as normal B cells.